datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

     </creator>

-The `EML` package for `R` is designed to read and allow users to work with `EML` formatted metadata.
+The `EML` package for `R` is designed to open, read and create `EML` formatted metadata.
 In this tutorial, we will overview demonstrate how we can use EML in an automated workflow.
-NOTE: To save time, we will not explicetedly teach the `EML` package given it is still being developed.
+NOTE: To save time, we will not explicitly teach the `EML` package given it is still being developed.
 But we will provide an example of how you can access `EML` programmatically below.

 ## EML Terminology

-Let's first discuss some basic EML terminology.
+Let's first discuss some basic `EML` terminology.
 In the context of `EML`, a file documents a `dataset`.
 This `dataset` may consist of one or more files that are documented in the `EML` document.
 In the case of our tabular meteorology data, the structure of our `EML` file includes: